heykatie/heykatie/README.md

 ## 🚀 Open to Opportunities
 I’m actively looking for **fullstack developer roles** and freelance work.
-If you'd like to collaborate or just chat, feel free to [connect with me on LinkedIn](https://www.linkedin.com/in/katieleonght/).
+If you'd like to collaborate or just chat, feel free to [connect on LinkedIn](https://www.linkedin.com/in/katieleonght/).

 <details>
   <summary> 📫 Let's Connect! </summary>